Using Chestnuts in every day meals is easy…..

 When baking, microwaving or roasting, firstly cut a shallow cross into the flat side of the shell, this prevents the nut from overheating and bursting while cooking.
 When boiling, cut the chestnuts in half across the width of the chestnut before cooking.

 Preheat oven to 200°C (180°C fan-forced).
 Place prepared chestnuts onto a baking tray and bake for 15 to 20 minutes or until the shells split open.

 Grilling or BBQing

-Place prepared chestnuts on a tray under a moderate to hot grill, or place chestnuts directly onto the barbecue grill, turning a couple of times, for approximately 15-20 minutes or until the shells blacken and split open.
+Cut a shallow cross into the flat side of each chestnut.
+Place chestnuts on a tray under a moderate to hot grill or place directly on a barbecue grill.
+Cook for approximately 15-20 minutes or until the shells blacken and split open, turning every few minutes.

 Place prepared chestnuts into a pan of cold water and bring to the boil.
 Simmer for 15 to 20 minutes or until the flesh is tender and easily separates from the shell.

 Place 6 to 8 prepared chestnuts in a single layer on a microwave-safe plate.
 Cook, uncovered, on full power (850 watts or High) for 2 to 3 minutes or until the flesh is tender.
 Timing can vary depending on chestnut size and microwave power.